Exporting data¶

 option usage can be relevant when multiple languages or multiple repositories are used.

-To prevent translation loss, it is recommended that you use the SiteAccess that has all the languages used in your implementation, most likely the Back Office one.
+To prevent translation loss, it's recommended that you use the SiteAccess that has all the languages used in your implementation, most likely the back office one.

 type¶